 The Medicare fraud lawyers at MahanyLaw have helped their whistleblower clients collect tens of millions of dollars in rewards.
 We can help you stop the fraud, earn the maximum award possible and protect you against retaliation.

 Need more information?
-Visit our Medicare fraud information page or contact us directly.
+Visit our Medicare fraud information or Florida whistleblower pages or contact us directly.
 All inquiries are protected by the attorney – client privilege and kept confidential.
-To speak with a lawyer, contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
+To speak with a lawyer, contact attorney Brian Mahany at or by phone at (direct).